-Research activity is properly classified as University Research if the activity is supported by either of the following:
+Research activity is properly classified as University Research if the activity is supported by either of the following (1 or 2):

-- a requirement to return any unexpended funds at the end of that period
+- a requirement to return any unexpended funds at the end of the project or

-- regular financial reporting (beyond an acknowledgment of funds),
+- detailed financial reporting (beyond an acknowledgment of funds) or

-- Cost sharing expenditures which are committed to be borne by Stanford rather than by the sponsor must be included in the OR base when the related sponsored activity is research.
+Cost sharing expenditures which are committed to be borne by Stanford rather than by the sponsor must be included in the OR base when the related sponsored activity is research.
 [See the section on committed cost sharing in RPH 15.3.]

 Sponsored Instruction is defined as teaching and training activities funded by grants and contracts from federal or non-federal sponsors.
 Sponsored Instruction includes agreements which support curriculum development as well as teaching/training activities (other than research training) whether offered for credit toward a degree or certificate, on a non-credit basis, or through regular academic departments or by separate divisions, summer school, or external division.